wildec2/kotlin-spring-google-genai/README.md

 - **Service**: Contains the logic for interacting with the Generative Language API.
 The service layer is where the API communication and business logic take place.

 ### Adding Features
-To add new features, modify or add new endpoints in the `GenerativeAiController` and implement corresponding logic in the `GenerativeAiService`.
+To add new features, modify or add new endpoints in the `GenerateController` and implement corresponding logic in the `GenerateService`.
 You can extend functionality by interacting with the Generative Language API or enhancing the service layer to support additional capabilities.

 ## .gitignore
 Ensure sensitive files like `.env` or `application.yml` are ignored in version control.
 See the included `.gitignore` file for more details.